 The Coronation Chair

 King Edward I commissioned this chair in 1296.
 Since 1308, it’s been the official coronation chair of every British monarch (except Queen Mary II who was crowned on a replica).
-It’s the oldest piece of furniture that is still used for it’s original purpose.
+It’s the oldest piece of furniture that is still used for its original purpose.

 Chapter House

 Set in the East Cloister, the octagonal room dates back to the 1250s.
-The monks used to gather here to pray and plan their day of work.
+The monks used to gather there to pray and plan their day of work.
 The room is decorated lavishly with sculptures, stained glass and wall paintings.
-It also contains the oldest door in Britain, which dates back to the 1050s.
+It also contains the oldest door in Britain, which dates to the 1050s.

 Poet’s Corner

 One for literature lovers, Poet’s Corner is in the South Transept of Westminster Abbey.
 It has many graves and dedications to the greats of English literature.
 Geoffrey Chaucer, Charles Dickens, Rudyard Kipling and Thomas Hardy are all buried here.
-There’s also dedications to writers such as Shakespeare, Oscar Wilde, the Bronte sisters, TS Eliot and Jane Austen.
+There are also dedications to writers such as Shakespeare, Oscar Wilde, the Bronte sisters, TS Eliot and Jane Austen.

 Grave of the Unknown Warrior

 This is the grave of an unidentified British soldier from the First World War.
 An unknown French soldier was buried on the same day (11 November 1920) in the Arc de Triomphe.
-The burials honour the unknown dead and has inspired similar around the world.
+The burials honour the unknown dead and have inspired similar around the world.

 Parliament Square

-Extra Things to Remember:
+Things to Remember

 - The Abbey isn’t open on a Sunday, so you won’t be able to visit on this day.